BloomyControls/pico-ident/README.md

 This step may take quite some time, as it will download the Pi Pico SDK.
 If you wish to use USB for serial communications instead of UART, add `-DUSB_SERIAL=ON` to the above command.

+The default minimum pulse width is 100ms.
+To override this time limit, pass `-DMIN_PULSE_WIDTH_US=500000` to get 500ms (you can use any whole number of microseconds greater than or equal to 10, however).

 After the configuration step is done, you can build the project like so: